Nutley Sons Honor Roll

 Lt.
-Lothrop F. Ellis
+Lothrop F. Ellis Killed in Plane Crash

 (July 20, 1945) - First Lt.
 Lothrop F. Ellis, 25, of the Army Air Force, formerly of Mountainview avenue, was killed in a plane crash Tuesday, July 17, three miles from the B-29 Bomber Base at Salina, Kan., where he was radar maintenance officer.